amfauzn/The-Barbarians/README.md

 - Barbarian land melee units may now attack cities
 - Barbarian land units now gains Strength bonus when stacked with captured Worker and may pillage without movement cost
 - Add HexaRealm unit sprites

+## v1.5
+- Barbarian land units now gains Strength bonus when stacked with any Civilian unit, not just Worker
+- Barbarian Melee units now become stronger when stationed on their camp
+- Slight increase of the number of Science and Cultures obtained from clearing Barbarian encampment
+- Slight increase of Wayfarer promotion Strength bonus (+10% -> +15%)
+- Barbarian Scout unit can now capture killed Military unit with 50% chance and may upgrade to Marine